thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 ### Spring context objects

-If you are using Thymeleaf from Spring (thymeleaf-spring3 integration module), you can also access these objects:
+If you are using Thymeleaf from Spring, you can also access these objects:

  * **\#themes** : provides the same features as the Spring `spring:theme` JSP tag.